Members

 "Task Groups" provide a means for applying

 task modifiers to groups of tasks.
-Once a Task
+Once a Task is declared

-as part of a group task, modifiers like drop
+as part of a group task, modifiers like drop or restartable

-will no longer affect the individual Task
+will no longer affect the individual Task.
+Instead those

 modifiers can be applied to the entire group.